redhat-cip/dci-openshift-agent/README.md

 The configuration setting can be passed using the `dci_netobserv_conf_file` containing the variables listed above.

-Enabling the Openshift `Network observability Operator` requires high amounts of storage available for data persistency, please take this in consideration during the sizing of the Object Storage provider.
-By default, the stack is configured to use the internal [Minio deployment](#minio-deployment) as backend.
+Enabling the OpenShift `Network observability Operator` requires high amounts of storage available for data persistency, please take this into consideration during the sizing of the Object Storage provider.
+By default, the stack is configured to use the internal [Minio deployment](#minio-deployment) as a backend.

 ## Interacting with your RHOCP Cluster